A Tip of the Red Giant Branch Distance of $22.1 \pm 1.2$ Mpc to the Dark Matter Deficient Galaxy NGC1052-DF2 from 40 Orbits of Hubble Space Telescope Imaging: TRGB Distance

 \subsection{Forward Modeling}

-The second method to measure the TRGB is fitting the \edit1{F814W} luminosity functions of the RGB and AGB.
+The second method to measure the TRGB is fitting the \edit1{F814W} luminosity functions.
 We derived a precise TRGB location with the same forward modeling procedure as \citet{Danieli2020}.
 Briefly summarized, this approach generates an intrinsic luminosity function of a stellar population by drawing stars from an isochrone according to a initial mass function, then perturbs the photometry of individual stars according to the (magnitude-dependent) photometric errors to obtain an observed luminosity function, and finally adds contaminating stars according to a simple linear distribution in magnitude.
-As the \edit1{luminosity} of the \edit1{TRGB} is not very sensitive to age or metallicity, the results are not sensitive to the details of the stellar population synthesis model; following \citet{Danieli2020} we used an old (10 Gyr), metal-poor ([Fe/H] $=-1$) stellar population, \edit1{which includes both RGB and AGB stars.} The two \edit1{fit} parameters, the TRGB magnitude and the contamination, were varied to search for a best fit to the F814W luminosity function.
+As the \edit1{luminosity} of the \edit1{TRGB} is not very sensitive to age or metallicity, the results are not sensitive to the details of the stellar population synthesis model; following \citet{Danieli2020} we used an old (10 Gyr), metal-poor ([Fe/H] $=-1$) stellar population. \edit2{The population is not limited to RGB stars but includes stars in other phases, particularly the AGB.} \edit2{This stellar population is chosen to reproduce the observed color and mass of the galaxy, and informed by previous spectroscopic studies: both the diffuse light \citep{Fensch2019} and the GCs \citep{vanDokkum2018Nature} are old and low-metallicity.}

+The two \edit1{fit} parameters, the TRGB magnitude and the contamination, were varied to search for a best fit to the F814W luminosity function.